 - Server-side tracking solutions maintain approximately 70-85% of event data compared to client-side tracking

-The cookie apocalypse is strengthening the position of major platforms with logged-in users.
-According to Visable, platforms like Google, Facebook, and Amazon are developing their own identity solutions that work within their ecosystems, potentially increasing advertiser dependency on these platforms.
+The loss of cookies strengthens the position of major platforms with logged-in users.
+According to Visable, Google, Facebook, and Amazon are building their own identity solutions that work inside their own ecosystems, which could make advertisers more dependent on them.

-This consolidation makes diversification of marketing channels increasingly important.
-Business directories like Business Directory offer an alternative channel that doesn’t rely on invasive tracking while still providing targeted visibility to relevant audiences.
+That consolidation makes it more important to diversify your marketing channels.
+Business directories like Business Directory offer another channel that doesn’t rely on invasive tracking while still giving you targeted visibility to relevant audiences.

-Implementing cookieless retargeting requires operational changes across your marketing technology stack and processes.
-Here are the key operational considerations:
+Cookieless retargeting means changes across your marketing technology stack and your processes.
+Here are the main operational considerations.

-Moving to cookieless retargeting typically requires several technical changes:
+Moving to cookieless retargeting usually calls for several technical changes:

 - Server-side tagging infrastructure: Setting up server-side tag management systems to maintain tracking capabilities